ramhiser/kafka-kubernetes/README.md

 [reasons](https://www.quora.com/What-is-the-actual-role-of-ZooKeeper-in-Kafka),
 we need to deploy Zookeeper before we create the Kafka cluster.
-Following [Sylvain's post](http://www.defuze.org/archives/351-running-a-zookeeper-and-kafka-cluster-with-kubernetes-on-aws.html), we launch three distinct replication controllers to specify the Zookeeper ID of each instance and to list all brokers in the pool.
-As of now, we are unable to use a single replication controller with three Zookeeper instances.
+Following [Sylvain's post](http://www.defuze.org/archives/351-running-a-zookeeper-and-kafka-cluster-with-kubernetes-on-aws.html), we launch three distinct deployments to specify the Zookeeper ID of each instance and to list all brokers in the pool.
+As of now, we are unable to use a single deployment with three Zookeeper instances.
 Even worse, we need to use three distinct services as well.

 ```
 $ kubectl create -f zookeeper-services.yaml
 $ kubectl create -f zookeeper-cluster.yaml
 ```

-After the Zookeeper cluster is launched, check that all three replication controllers are `Running`.
+After the Zookeeper cluster is launched, check that all three deployments are `Running`.

 ```
 $ kubectl get pods
-zookeeper-controller-1-dbauf   1/1       Running   0          2h
+zookeeper-deployment-1-dbauf   1/1       Running   0          2h
-zookeeper-controller-2-mp6nb   1/1       Running   0          2h
+zookeeper-deployment-2-mp6nb   1/1       Running   0          2h
-zookeeper-controller-3-26ere   1/1       Running   0          2h
+zookeeper-deployment-3-26ere   1/1       Running   0          2h
 ```

-One of the replication controllers should be `LEADING`, while the other two should be `FOLLOWERS`.
+One of the deployments should be `LEADING`, while the other two should be `FOLLOWERS`.
 To check that, look at the pod logs.

 ```
-$ kubectl logs zookeeper-controller-1-dbauf
+$ kubectl logs zookeeper-deployment-1-dbauf
 ...
 2016-10-06 14:04:05,904 [myid:2] - INFO [QuorumPeer[myid=2]/0:0:0:0:0:0:0:0:2181:Leader@358] - LEADING - LEADER ELECTION TOOK - 2613
 ```